-I’m heading to the beach on Interstate 10 in my Jeep Wrangler, top wide open.
-A few car lengths behind me, an enraged pickup-truck driver is weaving in and out of traffic.
+I’m heading to the beach on Interstate 10 in my Jeep Wrangler, enjoying the day, top wide open.
+A few car lengths behind me, an enraged pickup-truck driver is in a hurry, weaving in and out of traffic at more than 80 miles an hour.
 He’s forced to slam on his brakes.
 He spins out of control and hits the back of my Jeep.

 I never saw it coming.

 According to witnesses at the scene of the three-car crash, it was an all-time stunt woman masterpiece.
 My Jeep spins into a full circle, then rolls two or three times.

 We land on the driver’s side and skid into place, ending up smack dab in the middle of the interstate.

 Blood flows up like a fountain from my right hand and wrist.
 I unlock my seat belt and crawl out the top of the Jeep, crying out for help.
 People come running from all sides as I make my way to the shoulder of the road.

 Thirty minutes later, I’m in a helicopter being airlifted to Gulfport Memorial Hospital on the Mississippi Gulf Coast.